kingfisher

 # filter out repositories using glob patterns

-kingfisher bitbucket repos list --bitbucket-workspace my-team --bitbucket-exclude my-team/**/experimental-*
+kingfisher scan bitbucket --workspace my-team --bitbucket-exclude my-team/**/experimental-* --list-only

 ```